PICC-Group/pynanovna/README.md

 ## History
 Originally this was the fork [nanovna-saver-headless](https://github.com/PICC-Group/nanovna-saver-headless) from [nanovna-saver](https://github.com/NanoVNA-Saver/nanovna-saver) but when that project no longer shared much code with the original we decided to create a new project.
+Versions 1.0.0 and higher only use the hardware functions from nanovna-saver.
+The rest was rewritten by Teo Bergkvist (tbergkvist).